gbmhunter/blog/content/posts/2020/01-01-happy-new-year-2020/index.md

   </tbody>
 </table>

-{{< img src="20191231-google-analytics-weekly-page-views-for-2019.png" width="800px" caption="A comparison of the number of page views per week for the 2018 and 2019 years.
-Image from Google Analytics." >}}
+{{% figure src="20191231-google-analytics-weekly-page-views-for-2019.png" width="800px" caption="A comparison of the number of page views per week for the 2018 and 2019 years.
+Image from Google Analytics." %}}

-{{< img src="20191231-google-analytics-weekly-users-for-2019.png" width="800px" caption="A comparison of the number of users per week for the 2018 and 2019 years.
-Image from Google Analytics." >}}
+{{% figure src="20191231-google-analytics-weekly-users-for-2019.png" width="800px" caption="A comparison of the number of users per week for the 2018 and 2019 years.
+Image from Google Analytics." %}}

 A _page view_ is a single view of a page (which can be a returning or new user).
 A _user_ is a unique person who has visited this website at least once.